 To conclude, there isn’t a simple explanation when it comes to the ‘sorry this content isn’t available right now’ error message due to the fact there are several reasons why it may be showing on your Facebook news feed.

-You can generally do a lot with Facebook, like seeing who viewed your profile recently and unsending Facebook messages.
 We hope that you now at least understand the most common reasons for it and some possible workarounds for if you are finding that the message is popping up on a regular basis.